ikedim01/proteinpredictor/readme.md

 I haven't yet tried to fine-tune the classifiers by unfreezing shallower layers.

 For details, see the [classification notebook](nb/ulmpclas.ipynb).

+**Update 1/6/2020:** I tested the same properties on non-transmembrane proteins using the non-transmembrane model; results were similar.

 ## Tentative conclusion: